Edge-Learning-Machine/Micro-LM/README.md

 The program must be configured in `ELM.h`, where the user has to specify some `#define`, such as:
 - The algorithm: `SVM`, `DT`, `KNN` or `TripleES`
 - `DS_TEST`, if you want to test performance in a dataset, instead of doing one shot estimations.
 Used only by: knn, decisionTree, svm.
 - `REGRESSION`, if you want to perform a regression.
 Default is classification (no regression).
 Used only by: knn, decisionTree, svm.
-TES performs only regression
+TripleES performs only regression

 `ELM.h` exposes the following functions:
 - *`preprocess(X)`*, where X is the sample vector